wise-vision/project-cezary/README.md

 	return ret;
 }
 ```
-This function is for configuarting reception.
-Lora newtork has few things to confing, but we have only to choose the frequnecy.
+ LoRa newtork has few things to confing, but we have only to choose the frequnecy.
 Frequnecy is diffrent for diffrent regions.
 Freuqency plans:
 * Europe: 863-870 Mhz
 * United States: 902-928 Mhz